Accessibility Policy

 • Social opportunities that do not require cameras, microphones, or speakers.

-This is an evolving document meant to reflect the needs and questions from the community.
+This is an evolving resource meant to reflect the needs and questions from the community.

 TURNING CAPTIONS ON AND OFF FOR EVENTS.SFWA.ORG, ZOOM, AND YOUTUBE